 Pro Tip: Make sure to plan for the weather and bring the appropriate gear.

-4. Ride Down The Natural Water Slides
+4. Natural Water Slides

 I don’t care how old you are, Ohioplye’s natural water slides will bring out the kid in you!
 Head to the two natural water slides in Meadow Run, where you can sit down on the smooth rock creek bed and take the wild ride down.
 An ADA viewing deck is easily accessible from the parking lot, where you can take a minute to watch all the fun from above if getting wet isn’t your thing.
 Parking is available adjacent to SR 381 bridge crossing Meadow Run.
 Follow the signs to Meadow Run Trail or follow the path at the back of the parking lot.